berkeleyauv/electrical_training/README.md

 Hello there!
 Welcome to UR@B electrical team!
 Here's a little project that will get you started on the whole electrical design process from start to finish.
 We provide a reference solution that serves as both a design document and engineering guide.
 Feel free to do as much or as little as you want but do get through the whole thing.
 If at any point you feel stuck or want to learn more, don't hesitate to ask questions.
 Good luck!

+It is important to note that PCB design and firmware (the main focus of this training) is just one part of electrical.
+There is also a significant amount of "integration" which involves getting the various components we buy or design working with each other both electrically and mechanically.

 ## Project Statement

 - Build a device that mimics the "Level" feature in the iOS Measuring app